 When Does a VA IRRRL Make Sense?

-A VA IRRRL makes sense if any of the following apply to your situation:
+A VA IRRRL may make sense if any of the following apply to your situation:

-The general rule is this: if the savings from the lower rate outweigh the closing costs within a reasonable timeframe, the IRRRL is worth it.
-Scott Carlin at TrueVet Mortgage can run the numbers for your specific situation and tell you exactly how much you would save.
+The general rule is this: if the savings outweigh the closing costs within a reasonable timeframe, the IRRRL is worth exploring.
+Scott Carlin at TrueVet Mortgage can run the numbers for your specific situation and show you the break-even.

 What About the Net Tangible Benefit Requirement?